progress/hdp-kubernetes-preview/README.md

 ```
 kubectl get services
 ```
-HAProxy service will have an external IP configured.
+KubernetesIngress of deployment type _LoadBalancer_ will have an external IP configured.
 This IP address should be configured to the DNS name to resolve the DNS correctly.
-Then the Hybrid Data Pipeline can be accessed using hostname as configured for the hdp.loadbalancer.hostName in myValues.yaml
+The Hybrid Data Pipeline can then be accessed using hostname as configured for the hdp.loadbalancer.hostName in myValues.yaml
 ****
 ### Known Issues
 Currently the hybriddatapipeline should be installed in 'default' namespace.
 This will be addressed soon.